rewasa/codebuff/npm-app/README.md

 1. Create a `knowledge.md` file and collect specific points of advice.
 The assistant will use this knowledge to improve its responses.
 2. Type `undo` or `redo` to revert or reapply file changes from the conversation.
-3. Press `Esc` or `Ctrl+C` while Codebuff is generating a response to stop it.
+3. Press `Esc` or `Ctrl+C` while Codecaine is generating a response to stop it.

 ## Troubleshooting

 If you are getting permission errors during installation, try using sudo:

 ```
-sudo npm install -g codebuff
+sudo npm install -g codecaine
 ```

 Or, we recommend [installing node with a version manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 See below.